dontic/wayfinder/README.md

 ### Configuration

-By default you will log in with user and password `admin:admin`.
+By default you will log in with user and password `admin:admin`, unless you uave modified it in `config.env`.

 Then go to settings:

-1. Copy the Overland token to your Overland app
+1. Copy the Overland token (you can regenerate it once in a while to increase security)

+2. Paste the Token 'as is' into the Overland App token field

+3. Modify the Overland server url to `<BASE_URL>/api/wayfinder/overland/`

-2. Modify your username and password
+4. Back in Wayfinder settings modify your username and password if needed

 ## Contributing